Skip to content ↓

 Why is the development of Cultural Capital important?

-3. To equip our students with a range of personal and social skills to become responsible citizens contributing to our wider society in general, able to compete with their peers (nationally) for educational opportunities and for work or career – related opportunities.
+1. To enable and equip our students to be able to compete with their peers (nationally) becoming responsible citizens contributing to our wider society in general, for educational opportunities and for work or career – related opportunities.

-At Featherstone High School we develop students’ cultural capital through everything we teach weaving it into a wide range of activities and experiences such as:
+At Featherstone High School we develop students’ cultural capital through a wide range of activities and experiences:

 • Guest speakers including “speakers for schools”